mildsunrise/university-4b-tfg/memory/development.md

 # Methodology / project development {#sec:development}

+Carrying out this project required defining an **experiment model**, and the development of different tooling to:

+ - Interface with the kernel tracer, and get familiar with the available data.
+ - Simulate the behaviour we're trying to analyze, in the form of both offender processes and innocent processes.
+ - Automate experiments, and carry them in a controlled environment to make them (more) reproducible
+ - Analyze the resulting data and draw conclusions

+This section walks through the reasoning, design and development of the experiment model and tooling.
+Specific experiments, results or proof-of-concept development are presented later in section \ref{sec:results}; however, some of the tools were developed in parallel with the experiments.

 ## Realtime monitor application {#subsec:monitor-app}

 Before starting to design the experiments, it was useful to have a bit more of insight into what's happening in the cache.
 We explored the **kernel tracer** on (section \ref{subsec:tracing}), and found the `global_dirty_state` tracepoint to be of interest, as it holds valuous info that can give us a first overview of the cache state (how many dirty pages exist, thresholds, writeback, ...).